scaleoutsystems/fedn/docs/projects.rst

     python validate.py model_in validations.json

-The content of the file 'validations.json' is captured by FEDn, passed on to the server and then stored in the database backend.
+The content of the file 'validations.json' is captured by Scaleout Edge, passed on to the server and then stored in the database backend.
 The validate entry point is optional.

 In our 'mnist-pytorch' example, upon startup a client downloads the MNIST image dataset and creates partitions (one for each client).
 This partition is in turn divided into a train/test split.
 The file 'validate.py' (shown below) reads both the train and test splits and computes accuracy scores and the loss.

 It is a requirement that the output of validate.py is valid json.
-Furthermore, the FEDn Studio UI will be able to capture and visualize all **scalar metrics** specified in this file.
-The entire conent of the json file will be retrievable programatically using the FEDn APIClient, and can be downloaded from the Studio UI.
+Furthermore, the Scaleout Edge UI will be able to capture and visualize all **scalar metrics** specified in this file.
+The entire conent of the json file will be retrievable programatically using the Scaleout Edge APIClient, and can be downloaded from the Scaleout Edge UI.

 .. code-block:: python